carueda/tscfg/readme.md

 int port       = cfg.endpoint.interface_.port;
 ```

-An object reference will never be null if the corresponding field is required according to
+An object reference will never be null (None in Scala) if the corresponding field is required according to
 the specification.
-It will only be null if it is marked optional with no default value and
+It will only be null (None) if it is marked optional with no default value and
 has been omitted in the input configuration.

 With this [example spec](https://github.com/carueda/tscfg/blob/master/example/def.example.conf),